imadmali/data-engineering/concepts.md

 This destination could be another data repository or it could be a machine learning model.
 As a data scientist it's helpful to understand data lineage since it help you determine whether the assumptions you're making in your modeling approach are appropriate.

+## OLTP vs OLAP

+OLTP (Online Transaction Processing) is responsible for storing data streamed from a device/user/etc (e.g. telemetry data).
+OLAP (Online Analytics Processing) takes information produced by OLTP systems and creates more complex data assets that combine/aggregate OLTP data in ways that are useful to the business (e.g. user lifetime spend).

+For example, in console gaming OLTP might involve recording data from the console as the user games.
+The OLAP might take this data and aggregate into how much time is spent in each game for the users' entire history.

 ## Partitioning

 Partitioning is the process of splitting up a table to make it more efficient to query.